 We will assess each complaint on its merits and involve people making complaints and/or their representative in the process as far as possible.

 We will protect the identity of people making complaints where this is practical and appropriate.
 Personal information that identifies individuals will only be disclosed or used by us as permitted under the relevant privacy laws and confidentiality obligations.

 We will inform people who make complaints to or about us about any internal or external review options available to them, including notifying the Australian Charities and Not-for-profit Commission and raising any breaches of the ACFID Code of Conduct with ACFID.

 - We aim to resolve complaints at the first point of contact.

-- Where this is not possible or where the complaint is serious, we may escalate the complaint to the Board.
+- Where this is not possible or where the complaint is serious, we may escalate the complaint to the General Manager or the Board.
 This second level of complaint handling will provide for the following internal mechanisms: